iesl/multicls/README.md

 source bert_env/bin/activate
 pip install -r requirements.txt
 ```

-# To do
-+olfmlm/evaluate/generate_random_number.py
-If I use bert-large-uncased tokenizer during the testing time, I will get assert failure on this line: assert (ids > 1).all()  in the file olfmlm/evaluate/bert_embedder.py.
-However, it seems to be fine if I use bert-base-uncased tokenizer for the bert-large-uncased model.
-I believe the tokenizer of bert-large-uncased and bert-base-uncased should do the same thing because their vocab file should be the same, but it seems that allennlp handle the bert-base-uncased and bert-large-uncased differently.
-It might be a bug in allennlp 0.8.4
-Before releasing the code, remember to change the num-workers to be None as default

 # Usage
 The code is built on the source code of [On Losses for Modern Language Models](https://github.com/StephAO/olfmlm) with several enhancements and modifications.
 In addition to previous proposed pre-training tasks ("mlm", "rg (QT) in the paper", "tf", "tf_idf", "so"...etc), we provide a new training mechanism for transformers which enjoys the benefits of ensembling